aphyr/partitions-post/README.markdown

-Unreliable NIC hardware or drivers are implicated in a broad array of partitions. <a href="http://www.spinics.net/lists/netdev/msg210485.html">Marc Donges and Michael Chan</a> bring us a thrilling report of the popular BCM5709 chipset abruptly dropping inbound *but not outbound* packets to a machine.
+Unreliable NIC hardware or drivers are implicated in a broad array of partitions. <a href="http://www.spinics.net/lists/netdev/msg210485.html">Marc Donges and Michael Chan</a> bring us a thrilling report of the popular Broadcom BCM5709 chipset abruptly dropping inbound *but not outbound* packets to a machine.
 Because the NIC dropped inbound packets, the node was unable to service requests.
 However, because it could still *send* heartbeats to its hot spare via keepalived, the spare considered the primary alive and refused to take over.
 The service was unavailable for five hours and did not recover without a reboot.

 Sven Ulland <a
 href="http://www.spinics.net/lists/netdev/msg210491.html">followed up</a>,